Cave Formation and Formations (Stalactites, Stalagmites, Soda Straws, Columns, Shields, etc.)

 The calcite/aragonite in limestone and dolomite does not dissolve easily in pure water.
 Organic material in the soil can convert rainwater into a weak carbonic acid (H2CO3) that dissolves calcite/aragonite (calcium carbonate with the chemical formula of CaCo3) by converting it into the more-soluble calcium bicarbonate with the chemical formula of Ca(HCO3)2.

 Thin films of aragonite/calcite grow where droplets of water evaporate at the ceiling of a cave.
 Over time, a cave formation that resembles a soda straw gradually increases in length.
 A half-inch wide "soda straw" with a drop of water on the bottom is a very common cave formation.
-Such soda straws can grow over a foot long.
+The longest soda straw found to date is in Wonder Cave, Gunung Mulu National Park, Malaysia.
+That soda straw has grown to be almost 30 feet long.

 when hollow soda straws get clogged, water flows on the outside of the tube and a stalactite develops